Afghanistan war: What could peace look like?

 But even if the US and the Taliban resolve their major issues, the Afghans themselves will need to sort out a number of key internal issues - including a ceasefire, dialogue between the Taliban and the government, and most importantly, the formation of a new government and political system.

-Ideally, a ceasefire would precede fresh elections later this year and the Taliban would take part - but the latter seems unlikely.
+Ideally, a ceasefire would precede presidential elections later this year and the Taliban would take part - but the latter seems unlikely.

 Without a full or even partial ceasefire, there are fears that poll irregularities and a possible protracted political turmoil over the results could undermine any peace process and may increase political instability.